There are 2 kinds of people –

-Now, you are required to understand the communication style that flows through this organization.
+Now, you are required to understand the communication style that flows through this organisation.

 Questions To Assess The Communication Style

-How informal and formal communication takes place into the organization and how much leverage they are ready to provide.
+How informal and formal communication takes place into the organisation and how much leverage they are ready to provide.

-How employees socialize with each other and how much they tend to converse in between, will help you understand if you can fit in.
+How employees socialise with each other and how much they tend to converse in between, will help you understand if you can fit in.

 21) How Communication Takes Place In The Hierarchy?

 If there is space for one on one conversations without following a fixed chain or this chain can never be broken.
 Such a network is crucial to understand how your concerns will be addressed by whom.

 You can even look out for how the organisational feuds are handled.
 If a certain employee has a problem with his immediate superior, then how can he/she reach out for redressal.

 22) How Does The Company Influence Socialising In Its Space?